-c) Currency risk (continued) For numerical disclosure see note 15.
+c) Currency risk (continued)

 Credit risk is the risk that a counterparty to or an issuer of a financial instrument will fail to meet its obligations or commitment that it has entered into with the Company.
 The risk also applies when the Fund invests in the units of Collective Investment Schemes that themselves are exposed to credit risk from underlying issuers or counterparties.
 The main contributor to credit risk is the risk of default from underlying issuers of fixed income securities.